Java concurrency: Volatile fields

-A volatile fields are linearizable.
+volatile fields are linearizable.
 Reading a volatile field is like acquiring a lock: the working memory is invalidated and the volatile field's current value is reread from memory.
 Writing a volatile field is like releasing a lock: the volatile field is immediately written back to memory.

 Final fields

 A field declared to be final cannot be modified once it has been initialized.
 An object's final fields are initialized in its constructor.
-As long as the this reference is not released from the constructor before the constructor returns, then the correct value of any final fields will be visible to other threads without synchronization.
+As long as the this reference is not released from the constructor before the constructor returns, the correct value of any final fields will be visible to other threads without synchronization.

+Atomics and locks

+Java offers atomicity features in java.util.concurrent.atomic.
+These provide lock-free, thread-safe types with atomic operations, while avoiding synchronized.